brandur/singularity/README.md

 ## Vendoring Dependencies

-Dependencies are managed with govendor.
-New ones can be vendored using these
+Dependencies are managed with dep.
+New ones can be vendored using these commands:
-commands:

-    go get -u github.com/kardianos/govendor
-    govendor add +external
+    dep ensure -add github.com/foo/bar

 [travis-encrypted]: https://docs.travis-ci.com/user/environment-variables/#Encrypted-Variables